 Okay, let's get back on topic to practicing our skills at capturing still objects, using the camera's default automatic settings, and as seen through the viewfinder.
 We'll take some photos of any immobile subject in the kitchen: saucepan, toaster, Winchester, Cold Steel Tanto, beer keg, brother-in-law, etc. (No one else has to know what You really keep in Your kitchen.)
 Just have fun.

-Now take some of the same pictures using the large LCD screen which usually shows more closely what the final picture captures.
-Chances are the picture taken with the viewfinder is off center from what you expected.
+DSLRs show a correct view through their viewfinder of what they are actually filming.
+Some other digital camera viewfinders are off center and the picture actually taken might not be what you expected.
 Learn how much you have to compensate left or right to get a full picture using the viewfinder when the subject is near the camera.
 As you get further from the subject, the viewfinder view captures a picture framed closer to what you think you are taking.

 If framing a scene, and capturing exactly as much you need is critical, you will someday appreciate this practice when an important picture opportunity arises and there are only a few seconds to shoot.

-Now go outside and take a bunch of similar pictures of immobile objects like Chev bow-tie, flower pot, empty beer bottles, other brother-in-law, etc. Using viewfinder, and then using LCD screen.
+Now go outside and take a bunch of similar pictures of immobile objects like Chevy bow-tie, flower pot, empty beer bottles, other brother-in-law, etc. Using viewfinder, and then using LCD screen.
 Still not sure exactly how much left or right offset is necessary at different distances?
 Practice till you know for sure.

 If you are wearing a hat with a brim, or hold the camera with your fingers too far in front of the camera, you will be amazed at how much of the scene is blocked in the final picture.
-Remember that the lens sees much more than you see through the viewfinder, and even a bit more than you see if using the LCD screen for taking the picture.
+Remember that on anything but a DSLR the lens sees much more than you see through the viewfinder, and even a bit more than you see if using the LCD screen for taking the picture.
 Learn to prop your hat brim up, or turn it around (briefly), and keep all your fingers in close to the camera and away from the lens.

 After any picture, check the result in the LCD screen.
-If not right, take another till it is right.
+If not right, take another until it is right.
 (Now you can really appreciate why a good LCD screen clearly visible in bright exterior light was so important in our choice of camera to purchase.)

 And all that practice didn't take a penny in cost.
 Hey this IS fun.